DarthJahus/YuanTip-Telegram/README.md

 * `pip install emoji`

-In order to run the tip-bot, a IOCoin-Core client is needed (yuancoind).
+In order to run the tip-bot, a Yuancoin-Core client is needed (yuancoind).

 ### Configuration file